Mold? No problem!

 Chemical and fragrant sensitivity?
 No problem!

 We started by cleaning carpet like everyone else… but we felt like we could do better… and we did!
-Corporate Clean Services developed a proprietary system that utilizes vacuum-extraction, neutral chemicals, agitation, hot water extraction, and speed drying.
+Corporate Clean Services, Inc. developed a proprietary system that utilizes vacuum-extraction, neutral chemicals, agitation, hot water extraction, and speed drying.

 Carpet cleaning, “steam cleaning” is, in fact, hot water extraction cleaning.
 The hot water extraction cleaning method uses equipment that sprays heated water, sometimes with added cleaning chemicals, on the carpet.
 Simultaneously, the water is vacuumed up, along with any dislodged and dissolved dirt.